synthara/rv2/doc/00_specification/index.rst

 At the coreplex design level, the following functions are added to the processor core:

--  Debug module including the DTM
+-  Debug module including the :term:`DTM`

 -  Interrupt module

--  System bus wrappers to convert from OBI [OPENHW-OBI]_ to the AMBA-AHB (Advanced Microcontroller Bus Architecture, Advanced High-performance Bus) protocol [AMBA-AHB]_
+-  System bus wrappers to convert from OBI [OPENHW-OBI]_ to the :term:`AMBA`-:term:`AHB` (Advanced Microcontroller Bus Architecture, Advanced High-performance Bus) protocol [AMBA-AHB]_

 In addition to these main configurations, multiple fine grain parameters